swl10/pyslet/doc/odatav2/consumer.rst

 +++++++

 Complex values behave like dictionaries of data properties.
 They do not have keys or navigation properties.
-They are never NULL, IsNull and the Python non-zero test will always return True.
+They are never NULL, is_null and the Python non-zero test will always return True.

 :py:meth:`~pyslet.odata2.csdl.SimpleValue.set_null`